torvexgeneral/bootstrap-admin-template/README.md

 To create a new page:

-1. Create a new `.astro` file in the `src/html/pages/` directory
+1. Create a new `.astro` file in the `src/html/pages/` directory.
-2. Use existing components and layouts
+2. Use existing Astro components from `src/html/components/` and layouts from `src/html/layouts/`.
+3. Import necessary CSS and JS as needed.
-3. Run the development server to see your changes
+4. Run `npm run dev` to see your changes live.

 ## Dashboard Layouts